Blog Details Shape

 FAQ ArrowFAQ Minus Arrow

 As of 2024 testing world, beginner software testers typically make $50,000 per year, while expert testers can earn more than $120,000 per year.
 Salaries may be depending on location, industry, knowledge, and individual skill sets.
-If you want high salaries in this field need to focus on skill development and experience can lead to increased earning potential in this dynamic field.
+If you want high salaries in this field, you need to focus on skill development and experience, which can lead to increased earning potential in this dynamic field.

 About the author